Par4All/par4all/examples/P4A/README.txt

 cp -a for example) somewhere you can write into and try the examples from this new location.

 This directory contains par4all basic examples : Hyantes, Jacobi, Stars-pm and saxpy_c99.
-To run one example of this directory, for example to run Hyantes :

-$ cd Hyantes
+To run one example, go into one of the directories.

 Then you can parallelize, build and execute that example using the following commands.
 These commands are generic, and more specific commands can be found in the directory of each example.

 For the sequential execution